0x20/hackerspace-blueprint-website/index.md

 The Hackerspace Blueprint is a living document which explains how our community works.
 This document is the result of more than five years of testing and improving our do-ocracy to get the best out of people.
 It's a system with minimal overhead and minimal control, designed to **give power to the people who do stuff**.

 We've been using this system for more than five years, tweaking and improving it when we encounter issues.
 Interested?
-Click the buttons on the right to download the PDF and EPUB versions of this booklet!
+[Download the PDF](https://github.com/0x20/hackerspace-blueprint/releases/latest/download/hackerspace-blueprint.pdf) or [epub](https://github.com/0x20/hackerspace-blueprint/releases/latest/download/hackerspace-blueprint.epub) version to read it.

 # Who are you?